-The simple part is that, on balance, I think excess iron is bad, and 1 to 2 donations per year should cut most people’s risk dramatically.
+The simple part is that, on balance, excess iron is bad, and 1 to 2 blood donations per year should cut most people’s risk dramatically.

-- Which diseases it definitely exacerbates at which thresholds.
+- Which diseases iron definitely exacerbates at which thresholds.

 - How individual variance in “tolerance” affects these thresholds.